David Ferrie: Allegations of involvement in the Kennedy assassination

 Martin also told bail bondsman Hardy Davis that he had heard on television that Ferrie's New Orleans library card had been found in Oswald's possession when he was arrested in Dallas.
 Davis reported this to Ferrie's employer, the lawyer G. Wray Gill.
 In fact, no such library card was found among Oswald's possessions.
 Ferrie subsequently visited both Oswald's former New Orleans landlady and a former neighbor about this report.
 Ferrie was able to produce his library card for FBI agents who interviewed him on November 27, 1963.

 Martin also claimed that Ferrie had driven from New Orleans to Texas on the night of the assassination.
+Ferrie gave various accounts of his trip to Texas.
 When questioned by the FBI, Ferrie stated that he and two friends drove 350 mi to the Winterland Skating Rink in Houston, about 240 mi from Dallas, that evening.
 Ferrie said that "he had been considering for some time the feasibility and possibility of opening an ice skating rink in New Orleans" and wanted to gather information on the ice rink business.
 "He stated that he introduced himself to [rink manager] Chuck Rolland and spoke with him at length concerning the cost of installation and operation of the rink."
+Another explanation for the trip appeared in a 1967 newspaper article, in which Ferrie said he and two friends went to Texas "for relaxation after he had completed a job of investigative work for a local attorney on a federal case."
+In another newspaper, Ferrie describes the trip as a "spur-of-the-moment" decision by him and two friends at about 3:20 p.m.
+Nov.
+22, 1963: "We drove by car to Vinton, La., then to Houston and Galveston, where we hunted geese."